-- Turn the memory media so that the contacts (metal areas) are face down. - Insert the memory media into the Memory media slot on the front of the computer. - 3.
+- 1. Turn the memory media so that the contacts (metal areas) are face down. - Insert the memory media into the memory media slot on the side of the computer. - 3.
 Press the memory media gently to ensure a firm connection is made.
-The memory media will be partially out of the slot.

-Figure 3-11 Inserting a memory media
+Figure 3-11 Inserting a memory media (R940)